danielaparker/jsoncons/README.md

 ```

 Note that when decoding the bigfloat and decimal fraction into a `std::string`, we lose the semantic information
-that the variant like data structure preserved with a tag, so serializing back to CBOR results in a text string.
+that the variant like data structure preserved with a tag, so serializing back to CBOR produces a text string.

 #### As a stream of parse events